 Nevertheless, the use of ginger may bring good health rewards.
 Did you know that turmeric extracts are derived from gingers?
 These enzymes possess anti-inflammatory properties that help soothe our body when in pain, such as sore throats, cough and colds, and other viral illnesses.

-Savory Adobo with Oyster Sauce
+Savory Adobo with Oyster Sauce and Tofu

 Mouthwatering Adobo with Pineapple